PoisotLab/ms_network_prediction/manuscript.md

 Yet in most situations, much like quantifying the occurrence of an interaction, quantifying interaction _strength_ in the field is challenging in the majority of systems, and one must often rely on proxies.
 In some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behaviour like searching, capture and handling times.
 In food-webs, metabolic based models use body mass, metabolic demands, and energy loss to infer energy fluxes between organisms [@Yodzis1992BodSiz; @Berlow2009SimPre].
-In addition, food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu; @Berlow2009SimPre].
-Taken together, these considerations about the variability of interactions (and therefore, of networks) highlight the need for a spatio-temporal approach to their prediction.
+In addition, food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu;
+@Berlow2009SimPre].
+Taken together, these considerations impose too many constraints on predicting continuous interaction strength at the moment, resulting in our primary focus in binary present/absent interactions within this manuscript.

 ### How do we determine what interaction networks are feasible?